 How Much Does It Cost to Hire a Video Editor?

-When you’re outsourcing your video editing, one question takes center stage: How much does it cost to hire a video editor?
+When you’re outsourcing your video editing, there’s one question you’ll probably want answered first of all: How much does it cost to hire a video editor?

 Either, you can hire a video editor for your team permanently.
-Or, you can hire an external editor on a per-project or subscription basis.
+Or, you can hire an external editor or a video editing company on a per-project or subscription basis.

-Depending on which option you choose, the total amount of costs and their distribution will vary.
+Depending on which hiring option you choose, the total amount of costs and their distribution will vary.

 Here are the details.